cozy/cozy-stack/docs/files.md

 ### DELETE /files/:dir-id

 Put a directory and its subtree in the trash.
+It requires the permissions on `io.cozy.files` for `PATCH`.

 #### HTTP headers